-80. Sign-Up for Class 9132: The existing practice of conducting a sign Sign-ups for shifts and days off will be done on a quarterly basis and will take place on the second Wednesday of the months of March, June, September, and December.
-The date of sign up can be shall continue unless changed by mutual agreement of the parties.
+- 80. Sign-Up for Class 9132: Sign-ups for shifts and days off will be done on a quarterly basis and will take place on the second Wednesday of the months of March, June, September, and December.
+The date of sign up can be changed by mutual agreement of the parties.
 If an employee does not sign up in person, submit a choice slip, or otherwise communicate the employee's preference to a shop steward by the time the employee's turn is called, that employee will forfeit the opportunity to participate in that shift bid and will be assigned a slot after all other employees have made their selections.
-Newly hired Transit Fare Inspectors shall not participate in a shift bid until their field training has been completed.

-- 81. The bid roster will be posted at least fourteen (14) days in advance of the signup. - 82.
-Employees on a leave of absence, or acting in another classification, who return to their usual and customary duties as a 9132 Transit Fare Inspector two (2) seven (7) days in advance of the date of the signup, may participate in the signup.
+Newly hired Transit Fare Inspectors shall not participate in a shift bid until their field training has been completed. - 81.
+The bid roster will be posted at least fourteen (14) days in advance of the signup. - 82.
+Employees on a leave of absence, or acting in another classification, who return to their usual and customary duties as 9132 Transit Fare Inspector seven (7) days in advance of the date of the signup, may participate in the signup.
 This seven (7) day minimum period will be waived where required by law. - 83.
-Sign-ups for Field Training Officers In addition, the existing practice of allowing for signups for Field Training Officer lead assignments shall continue.
-This sign ups shall occur on a quarterly basis every six months.
+Sign-ups for Field Training Officers shall occur on a quarterly basis.
 SFMTA shall select the FTOs from the lists, taking the following factors into account equally: seniority, attendance, job performance, and discipline.
-This practice will remain in place for the termof this agreement unless changed by mutual agreement of the parties.
-Lead assignments other than Field Training Officer shall continue to be made at the discretion of SFMTA. - 84a.
-Upon creation of a new slot on swing shift in connection with a new hire, SFMTA will post the position for twenty-four (24) hours and award it to the most senior employee, not already on swing shift, who applies. - 84b.
+This practice will remain in place for the term of this agreement unless changed by mutual agreement of the parties.
+Lead assignments other than Field Training Officer shall continue to be made at the discretion of SFMTA. - 84.
+Upon creation of a new slot on swing shift in connection with a new hire, SFMTA will post the position for twenty-four (24) hours and award it to the most senior employee, not already on swing shift, who applies. - 85.
 Work Schedules During Training.
 Employees shall attend job-related training as directed by the SFMTA.
 The SFMTA may modify an employee's normal work schedule for the employee to attend training provided that the SFMTA provides the employee with at least two (2) weeks' notice before the date of the training.
 The SFMTA shall make reasonable efforts to schedule training during an employee's normal work schedule.
 If an employee attends a required training during hours that meet the requirements for a shift differential, the employee shall receive the differential for that shift.
 No employee covered under this MOU shall suffer a reduction in their pay due to a schedule change made for the purpose of a mandatory training.